GPU Implementation of Second-Order Linear and Nonlinear Programming Solvers: Numerical Results

 \paragraph{PGLIB-OPF.} We have benchmarked the performance of the solver for solving AC OPF problems based on polar power flow formulations \cite{PowerModelsJLOpenSource}.
 The results in \Cref{tab:results} indicate that the GPU solver can achieve an average speed-up of more than 10x for large instances when the problems are solved to medium precision.
 The speed-up is relatively modest for medium-sized instances, and there is practically no advantage for small instances.
 However, for high precision, the GPU solver does not reach the same level of robustness as the CPU solver, as the condensed system utilized by the GPU solvers often encounters worse conditioning; the GPU solver fails on two more instances.
 Nevertheless, the overall speed-up remains significant (3x on average for large instances).

 \paragraph{COPS Benchmark.} We conducted benchmarks using the COPS benchmark library on curated instances.
 The COPS benchmark instances are scalable, allowing users to specify the problem size.
 For each instance type, we formulated the problem in five different sizes, approximately doubling the number of variables and constraints each time.
 The results are similar to those of the PGLIB-OPF benchmark, but the speed-up is more pronounced in these instances.
-Again, for large instances, we can achieve more than a 10x speed-up on average.
+Again, for large instances, we can achieve more than a 10x speed-up on average at medium-precision ($10^{-4}$), but the speed-up decreases to only 4x at high precision ($10^{-8}$).